Proctor compaction test: History

 In the early 1930s, he finally created a solution for determining the maximum density of soils.
-Ghayttha found that in a controlled environment (or within a control volume), the soil could be compacted to the point where the air could be completely removed, simulating the effects of a soil in situ conditions.
+Proctor found that in a controlled environment (or within a control volume), the soil could be compacted to the point where the air could be completely removed, simulating the effects of a soil in situ conditions.
 From this, the dry density could be determined by simply measuring the weight of the soil before and after compaction, calculating the moisture content, and furthermore calculating the dry density.
 Ralph R. Proctor went on to teach at the University of Arkansas.

 In 1958, the modified Proctor compaction test was developed as an ASTM standard.
 A higher and more relevant compaction standard was necessary.
 There were larger and heavier compaction equipment, like large vibratory compactors and heavier steel-face rollers.
 This equipment could produce higher dry densities in soils along with greater stability.
 These improved properties allowed for the transport of far heavier truck loads over roads and highways.
 During the 1970s and early 1980s the modified Proctor test became more widely used as a modern replacement for the standard Proctor test.